 Let’s take a look at some of the factors that will have a strong influence on link building in 2017 (and beyond).

 Content Is (Still) King

 Before you go looking for backlinks for your site, you need to give people a reason to link to you.
 Content is a good place to start.
-Creating high-quality articles and blog posts that offer true value on the topic will get you noticed.
+Creating or getting high-quality articles and blog posts that offer true value on the topic will get you noticed.

 If you start getting organic backlinks from another site, it’s a proof of the genuine value of your content.